dcTeam23/course/content/fundamentals/Markdown.md

 ![Screenshot of rendered GitHub Markdown showing how the team mention "@github/support" renders as bold, clickable text.](https://raw.githubusercontent.com/github/docs/9f44a2760a72835a19c18689b83098cd03c79ffc/assets/images/help/writing/mention-rendered.png)

 When you mention a parent team, members of its child teams also receive notifications, simplifying communication with multiple groups of people.
-For more information, see "[AUTOTITLE](/organizations/organizing-members-into-teams/about-teams)."
+For more information, see "[About Teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams)."

 Typing an <kbd>@</kbd> symbol will bring up a list of people or teams on a project.
 The list filters as you type, so once you find the name of the person or team you are looking for, you can use the arrow keys to select it and press either tab or enter to complete the name.
 For teams, enter the @organization/team-name and all members of that team will get subscribed to the conversation.